CSCIX65G/crosscompilation/README.md

 The process here is pretty much the same, only we have to move the docker image to the Pi to test.
 I’ll have to leave that part as an exercise for the reader, since your mileage may vary, but the steps up to deployment are pretty much the same.

-Build the docker container with:
+On your mac, build the arm64 docker container with:

 `build-arm64.sh`

 This will produce a docker image called `echoserver:arm64-latest`.
 Move that image to the Pi in whatever way you normally would do, presumably through a docker registry.
 Copy the `run-arm64.sh` and `test.sh` scripts to the Pi.
 You will need to modify `run-arm64.sh`  to run your own docker container as it is currently set up to run the version compiled by me and pushed to docker hub.
 Execute either the default script or your own on your Pi.
 Then test with `test.sh` above.

-## Debugging
+## Debugging on the Mac

 To debug the amd64 code on your mac, do the following: